DATA-DOG/acl-bundle/README.md

 ## ACL resource

-A resource is basically represented by two strings
+A resource is basically represented by a string.

     $acl->allowed("app.resource.string", "action");

+Would be **"app.resource.string.action"**.
+Action is concatenated.
+That way it is easier to store and match resources.

 - **app.resource.string** - is a resource acccess point.
 - **action** - is any action that can be done with the resource bellow.